art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `death_date` - The year this agent died
 * `death_place` - Name of the place this agent died
 * `is_licensing_restricted` - Whether the use of the images of works by this artist are restricted by licensing
-* `agent_type` - Name of the type of agent, e.g., 'Artist', 'Copyright Representative', or 'Corporate Body'
+* `agent_type` - Name of the type of agent, e.g., individual, fund, school, organization, corporate body, etc.
 * `agent_type_id` - Unique identifier of the type of agent
 * `last_updated_fedora` - Date and time the resource was updated in LAKE, our digital asset management system
 * `last_updated_source` - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data